PowPodg/LinuxForm/README.md

 # LinuxForm
-An example of a cross-platform application C++ (for linux and Windows) based on GTK
+An example of a cross-platform application C++ (for linux and Windows) based on GTK.
+The object was created using the Microsoft Visual Studio 2019
 <p align="center">
   <img src="img/LinuxForm.gif" width="200" height="200">
 </p>